thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `tags_separator` separator between levels of tags.
 Default to `::`.
  * `fdeckname_template` name template of the filtered deck to create.
 Only available if task is set to "filter_review_cards".
 Default is `None`.
  * `show_banner` used to display a nice banner when instantiating the collection.
 Default is `True`.
+ * `skip_print_similar` default to `False`.
+Skip printing example of cards that are very similar or very different.
+This speeds up execution but can help figure out when something when wrong.

  **Vectorization arguments:**
  * `vectorizer` can nowadays only be set to "TFIDF", but kept for legacy reasons.